risingwavelabs/risingwave-docs-legacy/docs/superset-integration.md

 ### Create a table or materialized view in RisingWave

 Instead of using Superset to create materialized views or tables, use RisingWave.
 For this guide, we will create the table `t` and insert some data.

+Ensure RisingWave is started, and ensure the following statements in `psql`.

 ```sql
 CREATE TABLE t (v FLOAT, ts TIMESTAMP);